 The amount of the company a shareholder owns will depend on how much of the capital stock (share capital) they own, and this in turn will depend on how many shares they own.
 A share is a term used to describe a unit of capital stock, and is identified by a share certificate or stock certificate which can be traded by the shareholder.

-For example, if a company has issued 1,000 shares and a shareholder owns 100 shares then they own 100 / 1000 = 10% of the capital stock of the company and are entitled to 10% of the retained earnings of the business.
+For example, if a company has issued 1,000 shares and a shareholder owns 100 shares then they own 100 / 1000 = 10% of the capital stock of the company entitling them to 10% of the retained earnings of the business.

 Companies can issue different types of capital stock each of which carries different rights mainly relating to dividends, and voting.
-The two types of capital stock usually issued are common stock, and preferred stock which, for example, has the right to receive dividends before common stock.
+The two types of capital stock usually issued are common stock, and preferred stock.

 Types of Capital Stock